Skip over main navigation

 “Maintained” and “Mainstream” – don’t get confused

-The word “Maintained” defines a school/institution by reference to how it is controlled, e.g. most commonly, a school maintained by a local authority (which may happen also to be a mainstream school but it could also be a special school).
+The word Maintained defines a school/institution by reference to how it is controlled.
+A school which is maintained by an LA may be a mainstream school but it could also be a special school.

 Maintained schools or other institutions

-Educational institutions controlled and funded (maintained) by local authorities (sometimes referred to as “state” schools or institutions) can include:
+Educational institutions controlled and funded (maintained) by LAs (sometimes referred to as “state” schools or institutions) can include:

 These are regulated by statute, regulations and statutory guidance.